kmmbvnr/viewflow-docs-v1/docs/admin_unsupported.rst

 .. attribute:: ModelAdmin.filter_horizontal
 .. attribute:: ModelAdmin.filter_vertical

 - No difference between options.
-If there is enought width, the horizontal layout is used.
+If there is enough width, the horizontal layout used.
 Vertical layout with the box of unselected options appearing above the box of selected options used on the small screens.

 .. attribute:: ModelAdmin.list_editable

-- No support for editable lists is implemented
+- Not implemented

 .. attribute:: ModelAdmin.list_max_show_all

-- Not implemeted
+- Not implemented

 .. attribute:: ModelAdmin.preserve_filters

-- No support for preserve filters is implemented.
+- Not implemented

 .. attribute:: ModelAdmin.save_on_top

-- Not implemeted
+- Not implemented

 .. attribute:: InlineModelAdmin.min_num

-- Option is ignored, inlines always have zero forms
+- Option ignored, in lines always have zero forms

-.. attribute:: AdminSite.site_header
+.. attribute:: Admin Site.site_header

-- Option is ignored, material admin have no site header.
+- Option ignored, material admin have no site header.

-.. attribute:: AdminSite.index_title
+.. attribute:: Admin Site.index_title

-- Option is ignored
+- Option ignored